-Students in any undergraduate program at Faulkner University may apply for admission to the Great Books Honors program.
-Requirements for admission to the program include rigorous academic and personal achievement, as well as a successful interview with GBH faculty.
+Students in any undergraduate program at Faulkner University may apply for admission to the Great personal achievement, as well as a successful interview with GBH faculty.
 A student who wishes to participate in the Great Books Honors program but does not meet any or some of the requirements may participate in the program per director approval.
 Once invited to the program, the student must continue to meet certain academic and personal standards.